Todd-Werelius/grunt-ensure/README.md

 Practice   | \test\myFile.js         | ...           | myFile.js

-Setting this option to true removes this requirement and only the name is matched, in the above example that means that both of the practice entries would match resulting in either an orphan practice or an incorrect match between the correct production and practice file
+Setting this option to true removes this requirement and only the name is matched, in the above example that means that both of the practice entries would match resulting in either an orphan practice file or an incorrect match between the correct production and practice file

 #### options.production
 Type       | Required